Surnames covered in our DNA project:

 family history, wherever they may live in the world today.
 But to make the project a success, we need YOUR help!

-The Project is part of the Appleby Research Organisation, which is registered with the Guild of One-Name Studies, and aims to identify the origins of (and possible connections between) the various known Appleby/Applebee/Appelbe family trees.
+The Project is a One-name Study of the APPLEBY surname (and all variants) which is registered with the Guild of One-Name Studies, and aims to identify the origins of (and possible connections between) the various known Appleby/Applebee/Appelbe family trees.
 The first stage of the project is to gather together the necessary data to reconstruct as many Appleby Family Trees as possible - from all over the world.
 To do this, we need the help and cooperation of all you Appleby researchers.

 Take a look at the section on Origins and Distribution of the Appleby surname, read about how our Project has grown and developed, and find out how we are using DNA to confirm links between different geographical clusters of Appleby lines.